-But where should you go for the best adventurous journey that this planet has to offer?
-Me and my blogging friends put together the ultimate list of the 11 most breathtaking adventure expeditions you immediately should start to plan for!
+Where should you go for the best adventurous journey this planet has to offer?
+Me and my blogging friends put together a list of the 11 most breathtaking adventure expeditions you immediately should start to plan for!

 - Arctic Polar Bear Expedition (Svalbard)